 Introduction to Unix Operators

-Entities that enable operations between variables may be divided into different types, with a certain order of importance that occurs between them, and certain subcategories may also be present in each of these types.
-With a specific order of execution that exists for subcategories present in each form and each entity in a subcategory having its own special significance when dealing with the necessary number of variables.
-Operating with a logic that is unique to itself, and conforming to principles in mathematics, logic, or algorithms, in the sense of Unix programming, is referred to as Unix operators.
+Entities that enable operations between variables may be divided into different types, with a certain order of importance that occurs between them, and certain subcategories may also be present in each of these types, with a specific order of execution that exists for subcategories present in each form and each entity in a subcategory having its special significance when dealing with the necessary number of variables.
+Operating with a unique logic, and conforming to principles in mathematics, logic, or algorithms, in the sense of Unix programming, is referred to as Unix operators.

-The Unix is made up of 3 parts: Kernel, shell, and programs.
+Unix consists of three parts: the kernel, the shell, and programs.

-- Programs and Files – The various commands of Unix are documented in the manual which can be accessed by typing man <command>.
-There are also processes that run in the shell identified by their unique PID (process identifier).
+- Programs and Files – The various commands of Unix are documented in the manual, which can be accessed by typing man <command>.
+Some processes run in the shell identified by their unique PID (process identifier).
 The files and directories stored inside Unix have a hierarchical structure/path starting with / meaning root location.

 Types of Operators in Unix